In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Acknowledgments

 \section{Acknowledgments}

-TW was partially supported by JST ACT-X (JPMJAX23CS).
-TS was partially supported by JSPS KAKENHI (24K02905, 25H01107) and JST CREST (JPMJCR2015).
-This research is supported by the National Research Foundation, Singapore, Infocomm Media Development Authority under its Trust Tech Funding Initiative, and the Ministry of Digital Development and Information under the AI Visiting Professorship Programme (award number AIVP-2024-004).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore, Infocomm Media Development Authority, and the Ministry of Digital Development and Information.
+We thank the anonymous reviewers for their constructive comments.
+TW was partially supported by JSPS KAKENHI (26K21188), JST ACT-X (JPMJAX23CS) and RIKEN Incentive Research Project.
+TS was partially supported by JSPS KAKENHI (24K02905) and JST CREST (PMJCR2015).
+This research is supported by the National Research Foundation, Singapore and the Ministry of Digital Development and Information under the AI Visiting Professorship Programme (award number AIVP-2024-004).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and the Ministry of Digital Development and Information.